Visa policy of the Bahamas

-Visitors to The Bahamas must obtain a visa from one of the Bahamian diplomatic missions or British diplomatic missions unless they come from one of the visa exempt countries.
+Visitors to The Bahamas must obtain an e-Visa or a visa from one of the Bahamian diplomatic missions or British diplomatic missions, unless they come from one of the visa exempt countries.

 Visa policy map

-Visa requirement
+Visa exemption

-Nationals of the following 120 countries and territories can visit the Bahamas for 3 months without a visa unless otherwise stated:
+Nationals of the following countries and territories can visit the Bahamas for 3 months without a visa unless otherwise stated:

-1 – 8 months for Belgium, Denmark, Greece, Italy, Luxembourg, the Netherlands, 3 months for other states.
+1 – 8 months for citizens of Belgium, Denmark, Greece, Italy, Luxembourg, the Netherlands, 3 months for other citizens.